 With so many cybersecurity tools available to defend your organization, why do you still need pentesting?
 The answer is simple: because you need a secure network – and your network is a moving target.
-A penetration test (or pentest for short) can give you a snapshot of your overall security posture, along with a reality check.
+A penetration test (also known as ethical hacking, pentesting or pentest) can give you a snapshot of your overall security posture, along with a reality check.
 It can help you keep your guard up and challenge your assumptions.
 The bottom line?
 Your organization’s reputation and customer confidence are worth the investment.

 In this blog, we’ll outline what a penetration test is and discuss the different types of tests.
 We’ll also discuss three ways a pentest can help you.